Mcray3000/Potion_Color_mixer/potion_brewind.md

 Unknown Potions: *A potion for which there is no existing recipe*

+* Currently potions crafted without following a recipie do nothing.

 > For the potions with no effect, a suggestion would be to take the RGB values and, by whatever value is greatest, have a general mundane, slightly helpful, or slightly negative effect.
 The effect could even hint at what a real recipe might be.

 ## To Test Color Mixes